lancs-net/jumpbox-farquaad/README.md

 SSH Jumpbox is a hardened dockerized OpenSSH server that can be used as a bastion SSH server.

+# Future me read this!

+Add new users to the `keys/authorized_keys` file, and commit & push - the image will be rebuild automagically.

+On Farquaad, if watchtower doesn't pull the new image automaically, you it yourself - the compose file is in `/root`

 ## Usage

 You can add users with associated keys via 2 methods, volume mounting or baking them directly into the docker image.
 Either way, an `authorized_keys.json` file is needed.
 The format of this file is like so: